Albumin

 Specimen Handling:

-1. Tubes containing gel should be centrifuged within 2 hours of collection.
+3. All samples must be centrifuged within two hours of collection.

 Specimen Stability: